A light hearted look at ways to reduce the stress out of moving.

-I along with 95% of all males hate putting up flat packed furniture and when we do we occasionally do not follow or even read the instructions, what do I mean occasionally...ok we NEVER follow the instructions which means it is ok if left alone and not moved but try and move it and it tends to take on a mind of its own and start to move in strange directions until it becomes self flat packed again.
+I along with 95% of all males hate putting up flat packed furniture and when we do, we occasionally do not follow or even read the instructions, what do I mean occasionally...ok we NEVER follow the instructions which means it is ok if left alone and not moved but try and move it and it takes on a mind of its own and starts to move in strange directions until it becomes self flat packed again.

-The problem with most the flat packed furniture, even when the girls put it together (properly) is....it is not meant to be taken apart and moved, so unfortunately, if it was assembled in your home it will need to be disassembled to be moved out.
-If you take any apart please take out all the fittings as they are bad enough to pack anyway without fixtures and fittings poking out everywhere.
+The problem with most the flat packed furniture, even when the girls put it together (properly) is.... it is not meant to be moved whole, so unfortunately, if it was assembled in your home it will need to be disassembled to be moved and a better chance of survival.
+If you take any apart please take out all the fittings as they are bad enough to pack anyway without fixtures and fittings poking out.

 Luckily we do offer a disassemble and reassembling service.